 Overview

-MURAL is an application that allows users to collaborate visually on a digital canvas, known as a mural, in real-time, using a web browser on a desktop computer.
-A variety of media can be added to a mural including text, digital sticky notes and images, making MURAL suitable for a variety of applications.
+MURAL is a whiteboarding application that allows users to collaborate synchronously on a digital canvas, known as a mural, using a web browser on a desktop device.
+A variety of media can be added to a mural including text, sticky notes, files and images, making MURAL suitable for a variety of learning activities.
+Falmouth University has an institutional MURAL account which is managed by Digital Learning.
+Academic Staff are assigned the member role in MURAL and students collaborate anonymously on individual murals with the visitor role, accessing a mural via a share link.
+This guide provides advice to academic staff on how to use MURAL for teaching purposes.

 Contents